cliattx/lmeSCED/README.md

 # lmeSCED

-`FitTransformModel` is an R package that fits an initial linear mixed-effects model using the `nlme` package, applies a transformation based on the fitted model, and then fits a transformed model using the `lmerTest` package.
+`lmeSCED` is an R package that fits an initial linear mixed-effects model using the `nlme` package, applies a transformation based on the fitted model, and then fits a transformed model using the `lmerTest` package.

 ## Installation